KrekoG/vanillaplus/README.md

 ### Making suggestions

 There are some technical limitations that the developers are unwilling to take on, and for a good reason.
-If your suggestion requires the wow.exe to be modified, it is an automatic no-no, for it has the potential to make massive unforeseen issues.
+If your suggestion requires the WoW.exe to be modified, it is an automatic no-no, for it has the potential to make massive unforeseen issues.
 This is non-negotiable and no amount of pleading will make this change.

-#### Suggesting resetting the server
+#### Suggestions to reset the server

 Don't.
 Just don't.